 - Kidney failure

-- Peripheral neuropathy
+- Peripheral neuropathy (numbness/tingling in hands/feet)

 What Should a Diabetes Care Plan Include?

-Medical personnel should record:
+Medical personnel should record a patient’s:

-- Average blood sugar levels
+- Average blood glucose (sugar) levels

 - Family health history